Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 What if I'm using Instantly / EmailBison / Saleshandy / Lemlist instead of Smartlead?

 Same architecture, different push integration.
-ColdRelay has one-click push into Instantly, Smartlead, EmailBison, and Saleshandy.
+ColdRelay has one-click push into Instantly, Smartlead, EmailBison, Lemlist, and Saleshandy.
 The infrastructure layer is the same regardless of which sender you use on top.

 Can I run BOTH old infrastructure and ColdRelay infrastructure in parallel?